pyxll/pyxll-jupyter/README.md

 If *disable_ribbon* is set then the ribbon button to start Jupyter will not be shown, however Jupyter may still be opened using the "OpenJupyterNotebook" macro.

+If *pause_on_focus_lost* is set then the Jupyter kernel will be paused whenever no Jupyter tasks panes are focused.
+If Jupyter is opened in a web browser this has no effect and the kernel will not be paused.

 ## Experimental JupyterLab Support